kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     "# L: ".__LINE__.".
 F: ".__FILE__.".
 M: ".__METHOD__;

 to whatever code I have in place.
-Of course, many more complex ready to use SQL statements already have this line integrated, actually all of them.
+Of course, many more complex ready-to-use SQL statements already have this line integrated, actually all of them.
 That's why although I do have a shortcut for this snippet, I simply don't need it.

 Digression: Other tools <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------